rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

 Now install the cuDNN:

     conda install cudnn=7.6.5
 Finally, install the tensorflow-gpu:

     conda install tensorflow-gpu==2.3

+## Installing TensorFlow 2.4.0
+There's some differences between installing tensorflow 2.3.0 version than tensorflow 2.4.0 version.
+Those differences are caused by the lack of updates in Anaconda repository, because they ensures the package dependencies aren't conflicting each other -- with the side effect of our tensorflow are lacking latest features.
+So instead of using 'conda', now we're gonna use the 'pip' installation.
+### 1. Installing TensorFlow CPU
+This will install tensorflow 2.4.0 CPU version:

+    pip install tensorflow==2.4
+### 2. Installing TensorFlow GPU
+Install the tensorflow-gpu first:

+    pip install tensorflow-gpu=2.4
+Be aware installation with 'pip' doesn't have dependencies management as good as 'conda', you may caught up with some conflicting packages or pip refuses to install some dependencies package later.

+Now, let's install the cudatoolkit.
+We are back to using 'conda'.
+The good news this is the Anaconda may try to resolve our conflicting packages.
+Write:

+    conda install cudatoolkit=1
+### 3. Download cuDNN library from NVIDIA directly
+Since Anaconda also doesn't have cudnn 8.0 version yet, we're gonna install it manually by downloading the library directly from NVIDIA website.
+Go to https://developer.nvidia.com/rdp/cudnn-archive, then register NVIDIA Developer Account, and download the cuDNN library.
+I personally use the **cuDNN v8.0.5 (November 9th, 2020), for CUDA 11.0**.

+Extract the downloaded zip, then copy all the files inside **cuda** folder to **C:/Users/your_username/.conda/envs/your_env_name/Library**

 ## Testing TensorFlow 2
 Now, to verify if our tensorflow is working, we need to test it.
 Open your environment with IDE like VSCode, Spyder, Jupyter, or PyCharm.